gconsidine/plz-cms/readme.markdown

     /user/account
     /user/account/profile

-  Properties within access (routes) can be formed in the following ways:
+  Access routes can be formed in the following ways:

   No wildcards (most explicit):